elastic/kibana/x-pack/plugins/security_solution/cypress/README.md

 Similar approach should be used in defining all index patterns, rules, and queries to be applied on remote data.

 ## Development Best Practices

+### Make sure your test fails
+Before open a PR with the new test, please make sure that the test fail.
+If you never see your test fail you don’t know if your test is actually testing the right thing, or testing anything at all.

 ### Clean up the state